rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 But in Openshift 4, we had the Openshift Routers controlled and managed by the Openshift Ingress Controllers.

-Before the Openshift4.4 there was no way to use the Ingress Operator to deploy more than a router per node.
+* Before the Openshift4.4 there was no way to use the Ingress Operator to deploy more than a router per node.

-But from Openshift4.4+ there's a way to run more than a router using the IngressOperator NodePortService endpoint publishing strategy.
+* But from Openshift4.4+ there's a way to run more than a router using the IngressOperator NodePortService endpoint publishing strategy.

-### Endpoint Publishing Comparation - NodePort vs HostNetwork
+### Endpoint Publishing Comparison - NodePort vs HostNetwork

 * NodePortService